agility/agility-docs/guides/Sharing Common Functionality Across Properties.md

 # Sharing Common Functionality across Properties
 Agility’s page, module, and content structure allow you to build a bespoke content schema that addresses your specific sites’ requirements.
-Usually this means that each Agility instance varies in terms of what modules and functionality are available.
+Usually, this means that each Agility instance varies in terms of what modules and functionality are available.

 This is all great, but what happens when you have another website with similar requirements and you want to re-use functionality that was built for an existing site?
 Do you need to re-create the module from scratch just for this new website, or with proper planning, can we design modules to be website agnostic?